 And all the girls are like…

 While I’ve never read Lisa Lutz before, I do know she is lauded for her darkly comedic writing voice so I kept waiting for this novel to turn into satire, but it seemed to persist in its desire to be a very serious novel, so now I’m just confused.
 The plot is straight-up ridiculous; weird and nonsensical and requires so much suspension of disbelief that anything like this would ever happen that I just couldn’t get into it.

 And I really should have been able to because it feels like Lutz wanted to make an actual point about current sex culture and women’s sexual agency.
 We’re talking about underage girls and blackmail and the idea of nude pictures, misogyny, sexual coercion and manipulation basically between children, and yet nothing really comes of it.
 There’s no broader theme or point.

 The adults are terrible morons without explanation, and the events all strung together don’t make a lot of sense.
 And that subplot with Witt’s father?
 Ugh.
 CUT.
 IT.
 OUT.

-The girls at Stonebridge Academy have lived in such constant fear of the blow job ring for so long because if they expose the boys, the male revenge would be like so horrific the girls would never recover?
+The girls at Stonebridge Academy have lived in such constant fear of the blow job ring for so long because, apparently, if they expose the boys, the male revenge would be so horrific the girls would never recover?
 Or what?
-So they just keep sucking undesirable dick and chopping down trees about it, never telling anyone for fear of nude pictures leaking…but that would literally be distribution of child porn in most cases.
+So, they just kept sucking undesirable dick and chopping down trees about it, never telling anyone for fear of nude pictures leaking.
+But, that would literally be distribution of child porn in most cases.
 No adult is going to point that out?

 Then the girls are meeting in secret, plotting the blow job clubs’ demise like they’re the resistance in 1940s Nazi Germany.
 I just…